carecon/fabric3-nats/README.md

    </monitor>
 </config>

 The 'hosts' attribute is a comma-separated list of NATS broker addresses (if not specified, the default NATS localhost address will be used).
+The hosts attribute can also accept environment variables in the form: ${var1}.
+The JVM properties will first be searched followed by OS environment variables.

-The topic attribute is optional.
+The 'topic' attribute is optional.
 If it is not set, the topic will default to 'fabric3'.
 If it is set to '#domain' the topic will be the the Fabric3 domain name appended with the runtime name as in 'domain.vm'.

 License
 -------------------------